sketch-hq/SketchAPI/docs/guides/preferences.md

 If you find yourself in the latter category, of needing to restart long-running JavaScript contexts regularly during development, the unix utility [`entr`](http://entrproject.org/) may come in handy.
 Given a list of files on stdin, it will run a command (or restart a long-running process given `-r`) every time one of those files is modified:

-`find ./FB\ SketchKit.sketchplugin -name '*js' | entr -r /Applications/Sketch.app/Contents/MacOS/Sketch`
+`find /your/plugin/build/dest -name '*js' | entr -r /Applications/Sketch.app/Contents/MacOS/Sketch`

 #### In conjunction with webview JavaScript